Transparency Act Statement

 4. MEASURES AND RESULTS

 Genus has implemented measures in accordance with the principle of proportionality.
-Analyses of current suppliers and mapping new ones before signing a contract will help uncover critical issues with potential suppliers and business partners in the future.
-This may result in Genus refraining from entering into agreements or terminating existing agreements.
+Analyses of current suppliers and assessments of new ones before contract agreements will help uncover any objectionable conditions with potential suppliers and business partners in the future.
+This may result in Genus refraining from entering into agreements or terminating existing ones.